kitze/Benji-docs/FEATURE_DOC_SPEC.md

 - **Cluster related topics**: Keep configuration, sharing, lists, and goals in discrete sections so readers don’t bounce between bullets to gather the full story.
 - **Skip empty sections**: If a feature has nothing meaningful to say about privacy, widgets, automation, etc., omit the section entirely—never add filler like “no widget” or “private by default.”

+## Formatting & Style

+**Emoji Usage:**
+- **ALWAYS include an emoji in the page title** (e.g., `title: "🍽️ Fasting"`)
+- **ALWAYS add emojis to every section header** to make the doc visually engaging and easy to scan
+- Choose emojis that match the section topic (e.g., ✨ for "What It Does", 🚪 for "Access & Activation", 🧭 for "Core Workflow", ⚙️ for "Settings", 🔐 for "Privacy", 📊 for "Widgets", ⚡ for "Alfred", ⌨️ for "Keyboard Shortcuts", 🏆 for "Timeline & Points", 🔗 for "Integrations", 💡 for "Tips")
+- Refer to existing feature docs (like habits.mdx) for emoji patterns and consistency

 ## Required Sections for Each Feature Page

 0. **What It Does**
-   - Start with a short paragraph that explains the feature’s purpose, core value, and how it feels to use before diving into setup or workflows.
+   - Start with a short paragraph that explains the feature's purpose, core value, and how it feels to use before diving into setup or workflows.
    - Keep it user-facing—think of it as the elevator pitch that frames the rest of the doc.

 1. **Access & Activation**